Honeybus: Aftermath

 Kelly released a solo single in 1969 on Deram entitled "Mary Mary" b/w "Rev. Richard Bailey", both written by Cane, but it failed to chart.
 Kelly joined the Sleaz Band in the 1970s and they released "All I Want Is You" on the Fontana label.
 An album was also recorded, but never released.
-He died on Boxing Day in 1995 after a long illness.
+He died on Boxing Day in 1995 following a long illness.

-After a number of years out of the spotlight, Hare released new solo material in 2002.
-In 2007 Hare played a few gigs with a completely new Honeybus line-up minus Dello.
-Surviving members of Honeybus were briefly reunited for a Dutch television programme "Single Luck" in 2003.
-A solo EP, "Down From Pitswood", featured two original and long-forgotten Honeybus songs, which the band had recorded for BBC Radio sessions in the late 1960s.